ubc/profile-cct/readme.txt

 == Change log ==
+= Version 1.3.3 =
+* Updated code to fix tab issues because of Wordpress update of jQueryUI.
+* View button in Your Public Profile section of Dashboard Home page now links to correct page.

 = Version 1.3.2 =
 * More Editor Options, Allow users to upload Media, Allow for more advanced media options.